michalmachovic/michalmachovic.github.io/_posts/2018-02-14-magento2-installation.markdown

 <h2>Magento 2.4.0 - CLI install</h2>
-Magento 2.4.0 is using ElasticSearch, for local installation you can disable it with:
+Magento 2.4.0 is using ElasticSearch, for local installation you can disable it.
+Also you can disable TwoFactor Authorization
 {% highlight ts %}
 php bin/magento module:disable Magento_Elasticsearch Magento_Elasticsearch6 Magento_Elasticsearch7
+php bin/magento module:disable Magento_TwoFactorAuth
 {% endhighlight %}
 <br /><br />